demisto/content-docs/docs/incidents/incident-lists.md

 1. Save your newly created list to the Lists directory in your pack as a JSON file.
    - The Lists directory is *Packs/<pack_name>/Lists/*.
    - The name of the file should be *list-<list_name>.json*.
-2. In the list yml file that you created, edit the *id* field so that it is identical to the *name* field.
+2. In the list json file that you created, edit the *id* field so that it is identical to the *name* field.

 3. Modify the value in the *version* field to -1 to prevent user changes.

    For example the top of your YAML file should look like this: